Delta Kappa: Merger

-In an attempt to save the remaining chapters and preserve some unity the fraternity began looking at other organizations for a merger.
+In an attempt to save the remaining chapters and preserve some unity, the fraternity began looking at other organizations for a merger.
 Fraternities with active chapters at the six schools where Delta Kappa was active were not considered.
-Of the remaining organizations Sigma Pi was chosen since it was considered best at fulfilling the goals of their young men.
+Of the remaining organizations, Sigma Pi fraternity was chosen since it was considered best at fulfilling the goals of its members.

-In late 1964, Delta Kappa merged with Sigma Pi Fraternity, with the approval of the conventions occurring in June and September, respectively.
+With the approval of the Delta Kappa convention in July 1964 and the Sigma Pi convention in September, the two fraternities completed the merger in late 1964.
 Of the six chapters, four (Wisconsin-Milwaukee, Wisconsin-Stout, Milton, and Western State College of Colorado) became Sigma Pi chapters.
-The chapter at Wisconsin-Oshkosh decided to go its own way and affiliate with Delta Sigma Phi Fraternity.
+The chapter at Wisconsin-Oshkosh decided to go its own way and affiliate with Delta Sigma Phi fraternity.
 The chapter at Ithaca College (which is not a SUNY institution) became a local fraternity.

-With the merger, Sigma Pi gave the joining Delta Kappa chapters designations starting with Delta to help maintain their sense of history.
-This was out of order since new chapters were then being named in the Gamma series.
-Sigma Pi has never named any chapter Delta Kappa as a sign of respect to their new brothers.
+With the merger, Sigma Pi gave the joining Delta Kappa chapters designations starting with Delta to help maintain their sense of history; this diverged from the standard naming order since at that time its new chapters were being named in the Gamma series.
 Sigma Pi also initiated any Delta Kappa alumni who wished to attend their initiation ceremonies.